 “Estrogen Dominance” is a term coined by the late Dr. John Lee to describe the lack of progesterone available to balance estrogen.
-Estrogen dominance specifically refers to the blood levels of progesterone relative to estradiol (E2 estrogen), most accurately represented by testing in the middle of the luteal phase.
-There are multiple types of estrogen dominance and testing first is crucial to developing a plan to treat the imbalance, as each type requires different treatment.
+Estrogen dominance specifically refers to the blood levels of progesterone relative to estradiol (E2 estrogen).
+This is most accurately represented by testing in the middle of the luteal phase.
+There are multiple types of estrogen dominance, testing first is crucial to developing a plan as each type requires different treatment.

 Estrogen dominance can be any of the following: